nunziosorrentino/breakingws/docs/source/installation.rst

 Then verifies that it is Python3.6!

-Create and set the environment
+Create and Set the Environment
 ------------------------------
 Once cloned the BreakinGWs repository from GitHub, follows these steps in order to set the correct environment for the tools usage.